drujensen/fib/README.md

 puts fib(46)
 ```

+Too keep a level playing field, only common "release" flags are used in the compilation step.
+This allows for compiler optimizations like inlining and constant propogation but removes anything considered dangerous i.e. bypassing out of bounds checks.

 All tests are run on:
  - AWS EC2 - m5.large 2 vCPU
  - Processor: Intel Xeon 3.1Ghz
  - Memory: 8 GiB
  - OS: Ubuntu 20.04
  - Docker Base Image: ubuntu:20.04

 ## How to run them